 **This post may contain affiliate links for products I recommend.
 If you click a link and buy something I may receive some compensation.
 This does not change the price you would pay.**

-How to Keep Pigeons Away From Your PoolEleven years ago we moved into a new house just outside of Phoenix, Arizona, and we had our first, in-ground pool installed.
+Eleven years ago we moved into a new house just outside of Phoenix, Arizona, and we had our first, in-ground pool installed.
 The whole family has spent most of every summer jumping in it, shooting basketballs at the hoop, playing volleyball and trying out various toys that float, shoot water, and travel underneath.
+The one thing we haven't enjoyed?
+The messy disaster constantly left by the birds who stop by every few minutes to drink from the spillway between the hot tub and the pool itself.

 I've been searching for how to keep pigeons away from my pool for YEARS - and FINALLY found a pretty solution that's cheap, quiet, and safe.